AshleyMcGee/MLB/README.md

 # Call 'Em as They See 'Em: Examining Potential Umpire Bias in Major League Baseball

 Our inpsiration for this project came from a review of [research done by Christopher A. Parsons, Johan Sulaeman, Michael C. Yates, and Daniel S. Hamermesh](https://www.nber.org/papers/w13665.pdf) on potential racial bias exhibited by umpires in Major League Baseball in the 2004 to 2006 seasons.
 In short, their research stated that when the race of the umpire matched the race of the starting pitcher, the umpire was more likely to call a strike.
-Additionally, they found this particular effect was only seen when there was "little scrutiny of umpires' behavior" -- that is, in stadiums where there was no computerized system monitoring calls, at poorly attended games, or when the called pitch did not determine the outcome of the plate appearance.
-In 2004-2006, approximately 35% of games had electronic monitoring of calls.
+Additionally, they found this particular effect was only seen when there was "little scrutiny of umpires' behavior" -- that is, for example, in stadiums where there was no computerized system monitoring calls.
+In 2004-2006, such systems were installed in just 11 of 30 MLB stadiums, which accounted for approximately 35 percent of games played in those seasons.

-## Our Hypothesis
+## Hypothesis

 Based on a granular study of the subjective racial identity of umpires and pitchers in Major League Baseball during the 2013 to 2015 seasons, we decided to examine umpires' potential bias in an attempt to corroborate or oppose the findings of Parsons et al. Our hypothesis states: